'48 by James Herbert

 - Purchase it here

-- Published January 2008 (Cemetery Dance signed limited hardcover edition)
+- Published January 2008 (Cemetery Dance Publications hardcover signed and limited to 1,500 copies edition)

 - Finished reading it on December 31, 2009